JustinMountain/personal-blog/projects/media-server.md

 Setting up the four content discovery applications is relatively straight forward:

-First, under **Settings** then **Media Management**, check "Rename Episodes" for Sonarr or "Movies," "Tracks," and "Books" for Radarr, Lidarr, and Readarr, respectively.
-I also like to check "Unmonitor Deleted Episodes" (or its corresponding choice), though there doesn't seem to be one for Lidarr.
+First, under **Settings** then **Media Management**, I checked "Rename Episodes" for Sonarr or "Movies," "Tracks," and "Books" for Radarr, Lidarr, and Readarr, respectively.
+I also checked "Unmonitor Deleted Episodes" (or its corresponding choice), though there doesn't seem to be one for Lidarr.

-To connect these apps with qBittorrent, we should go to **Settings** then **Download Clients**, and add qBittorrent and using the default values.
+To connect these apps with qBittorrent, I went to **Settings** then **Download Clients**, and added qBittorrent using the default values.

-Finally, we need to collect the various API keys that will allow us to centralize some of the management moving forward.
-Go to **Settings** > **General** > **Security** and scroll down to the API key and copy one for each of these applications, saving them in a note, since we'll need them in a couple of places later.
+Finally, I collected the various API keys that will allow me to centralize some of the management moving forward.
+Go to **Settings** > **General** > **Security** and scrolled down to the API key and copied it for each of these applications, since I would need them in a couple of places later.

 #### 🐯 Prowlarr

-Prowlarr allows us to organize the indexers that the rest of the stack will use to find the correct files.
-It is not necessary, but the small extra step here streamlines management of the other containers in the Servarr stack.
+Prowlarr allows me to organize the indexers that the rest of the stack will use to find the correct files.
+It is not necessary, but the extra step here streamlines management of the other containers in the Servarr stack.

-The first thing we have to do is setup authentication between Prowlarr and its sibling applications:
+The first thing I did was setup authentication between Prowlarr and its sibling applications:

-Under **Settings** then **Apps**, add each of the applications above one by one.
-The default values should be good enough, simply paste the API key and test the connection.
+Under **Settings** then **Apps**, I added each of the applications above one by one.
+The default values were good enough along with pasting the API key and testing the connection.

-Now we can add Indexers which are the sources for the torrents that will be downloaded and used.
-Go to **Indexers** and choose "Add Indexer" and then find one or more to add.
-Some require a workaround for CloudFlare DDoS protection, which is covered by FlareSolverr below.
+Next, I added Indexers (the torrent sources).
+I went to **Indexers** and chose "Add Indexer" and then found one or more to add.
+Some required a workaround for CloudFlare DDoS protection, which is covered by FlareSolverr below.

-With the Indexers setup, we can search and send downloads directly from Prowlarr by connecting it to qBittorrent by going to **Settings** then **Download Clients**, and adding qBittorrent using the default values.
+With the Indexers setup, I could now search and send downloads directly from Prowlarr by connecting it to qBittorrent by going to **Settings** then **Download Clients**, and adding qBittorrent using the default values.
 Through the APIs, however, all of the Indexers have been synced to each of the specialized applications and I believe they provide a better experience.
-The benefit here is that we add our Indexers all in one spot, rather than individually for each application.
+The benefit here is that I can add Indexers all in one spot, rather than individually inside each application.

-##### FlareSolverr
+##### ☁️ FlareSolverr

 Some of the Indexers are behind CloudFlare DDoS protection, which prevents Prowlarr from accessing them.
-Luckily, FlareSolverr can get around this by creating an environment to forward requests through.
+Luckily, FlareSolverr gets around this by creating an environment to forward requests through.

-In Prowlarr, go to **Settings** then **Indexers** and under **Indexer Proxies**, add a new FlareSolverr proxy.
-Under the "Tags" option, add "FlareSolverr."
+In Prowlarr, I went to **Settings** then **Indexers** and under **Indexer Proxies**, added a new FlareSolverr proxy.
+Under the "Tags" option, I added "FlareSolverr."

-Now, when adding an Indexer, if there is a warning that the site uses CloudFlare DDoS protection, add the "FlareSolverr" tags in "Tags."
+Now, when adding an Indexer, if there is a warning that the site uses CloudFlare DDoS protection, I add the "FlareSolverr" tag in "Tags."

 #### 📜 Bazarr

-Now that we can search for our media, it's time to find our subtitles.
-Bazarr is another sibling piece of open-source software to do just that.
-It leverages the OpenSubtitles.com API to find missing subtitles for all of the files in our library.
-Since Bazarr was pointed to the media location for our files, it will scan those directories to find which files are missing subtitles.
+With searching for media setup, it was time to find subtitles.
+Luckily there's another sibling piece of open-source software to do just that: Bazarr.
+Bazarr leverages the OpenSubtitles.com API to find missing subtitles for all of the files in my library.
+Since Bazarr was pointed to the media location for our files, it scans those directories to find which files are missing subtitles.

+> Since writing up this documentation, I bought an Apple TV and a subscription to the Infuse app.
+Infuse has built-in subtitle searching which is a much better user experience when the Bazarr-served subtitle doesn't sync with the file.
+This has mostly made Bazarr unneccessary.

-All of the following will be done under the **Settings** menu.
+All of the Bazarr setup was done under the **Settings** menu.

-First, we need to add the languages to track in the **Languages** section.
-In the "Language Filter" field, choose which languages should be queried.
-In the "Languages Profiles" subsection, click "Add New Profile" and create one for each language you added in "Language Filter."
+First, I needed to add the languages to track in the **Languages** section.
+In the "Language Filter" field, I chose which languages I wanted.
+In the "Languages Profiles" subsection, I clicked  "Add New Profile" and created one for each language I added in "Language Filter."

-In the **Providers** subsection, we want to Add 'OpenSubtitles.com' with proper credentials, and I have also added "Supersubtitles," "TVSubtitles" and "YIFY Subtitles."
+In the **Providers** subsection, I added 'OpenSubtitles.com' with my credentials, and I also added "Supersubtitles," "TVSubtitles" and "YIFY Subtitles."

-Under the **Subtitles** section, I like to turn off the "Use Embedded Subtitles" option to force a download and I toggle "Common Fixes" on.
-I have found these subtitles load more reliably than some of the embedded ones, so this ensures that we have subtitles available.
+Under the **Subtitles** section, I turned off the "Use Embedded Subtitles" option to force a download and I toggled "Common Fixes" on.
+I have found these subtitles load more reliably than some of the embedded ones, so this ensures that I have subtitles available.

-Finally, we need to connect to Sonarr and Radarr in a similar way that we did with Prowlarr above.
-In each of their respective sections, enable the service toggle and paste the API key from the appropriate service.
-I like to enable "Download Only Monitored" to not download unnecessary subtitles and then save in order to setup the Path Mapping.
-The Path Mapping should be `/tv/` for both Sonarr and Bazarr (or `/movies/` for Radarr and so on) if nothing changed in the `compose.yml` file.
+Finally, I needed to connect to Sonarr and Radarr in a similar way that I did with Prowlarr above.
+In each of their respective sections, I enabled the service toggle and copied over the API key from the appropriate service.
+I enabled "Download Only Monitored" to not download unnecessary subtitles and then saved in order to setup the Path Mapping.
+The Path Mapping should be `/tv/` for both Sonarr and Bazarr (or `/movies/` for Radarr) if nothing changed in the `compose.yml` file.

-Now the stack is complete and we can search for our media files and have subtitles found for them automatically.

 ### 📺 Enjoying the Content

-At the moment, music and books are being ignored.
-I just have this setup for Movies and TV Shows through a [Jellyfin](https://github.com/JustinMountain/homelab/tree/main/docker/jellyfin) server.
-We then use an app canned "Infuse" on our Apple TV to stream the content.
+In order to playback the content, I have setup a [Jellyfin server](https://github.com/JustinMountain/homelab/tree/main/docker/jellyfin).
+The server is available in a browser client and it can also be accessed via third-party applications.
+My current third-party app of choice is [Infuse](https://firecore.com/infuse) on the Apple TV.

+Setting up the Jellyfin server is quite straight-forward and involves choosing a library type, name, and selecting the internal directories (`/data/tv` and `/data/movies`) in the `compose.yml` which were mapped to the NFS shares.

 I have not setup the Music and Book equivalents and don't really have any plan too.
-Adding Lidarr and Readarr was simply done as an exercise in completeness.
+Adding Lidarr and Readarr was, at this point, done as an exercise in completeness.

 ### 🥏 Future

-The next logical step is to complete the missing piece missing above and add servers for Music and Book content.
-This isn't a pressing need, however, as this type of content doesn't require the same multi-lingual synchronization that inspired the rest of the build.
+The next step is to complete the missing piece missing above and add servers for Music and Book content.
+This isn't a pressing need, however, as this type of content doesn't require the same multi-lingual synchronization that inspired the rest of the build and there's just something special about picking up a book.

-The server that I'm using to host this media stack has a DVD drive, so I would like a future project to be take further inspiration from [Jeff Geerling](https://www.youtube.com/watch?v=RZ8ijmy3qPo) and create a complete pipeline for backing up our DVDs.
-For now, we are relying on the community's help.
+I would also like to take further inspiration from [Jeff Geerling](https://www.youtube.com/watch?v=RZ8ijmy3qPo) and create a complete pipeline for backing up our DVDs using the DVD drive that is part of the server I am using to host this stack.
+For now, my family relies on the community's help.